CodeWizard6/Pen-testing-blog/_Active-Directory/Escape.md

 After confirming that ADCS is enabled, I next confirm whether there are any insecurely configured certificate templates that could be vulnerable to forgery such as via the [ESC1 escalation path](https://book.hacktricks.xyz/windows-hardening/active-directory-methodology/ad-certificates/domain-escalation).
 Command input and output are shown in Figure 22 and 23 below respectively.
 Explanation of syntax:

 * Find — Put the certificate abuse and enumeration tool of [Certipy-AD](https://www.bing.com/ck/a?!&&p=510c6f89c69f440aJmltdHM9MTcyMTAwMTYwMCZpZ3VpZD0yMjBkZWIwZi05MThhLTY5NjMtMzFhMS1mZjZlOTA3NDY4MjcmaW5zaWQ9NTIyMw&ptn=3&ver=2&hsh=3&fclid=220deb0f-918a-6963-31a1-ff6e90746827&psq=Certipy+AD&u=a1aHR0cHM6Ly93d3cua2FsaS5vcmcvdG9vbHMvY2VydGlweS1hZC8&ntb=1) into search mode
-* /-u — Specify the AD domain user account for Certipy to scan as
+* -u — Specify the AD domain user account for Certipy to scan as
-* /-p — Specify the password of the domain user Certipy uses to scan
+* -p — Specify the password of the domain user Certipy uses to scan
-* /-dc-ip — Specify the IP address of the domain controller for Certipy to scan against
+* -dc-ip — Specify the IP address of the domain controller for Certipy to scan against
-* /-Vulnerable — Filter for only insecure certificate templates
+* -vulnerable — Filter for only insecure certificate templates

 ```bash
 certipy-ad -u <Ryan.Cooper@Sequel.htb> -p Nuclearosquito3 -dc-ip 10.10.11.202 -vulnerable